What is NEAR Protocol (NEAR)?

-MoonPay explains NEAR Protocol, the young project that offers an easy entry into DeFi at scale.
+MoonPay explains NEAR Protocol, the young project that offers an easy entry into decentralized finance (DeFi) at scale.

 By Sankrit K

 Every so often an altcoin will emerge that promises to be revolutionary.
-Yet nothing has been as disruptive as Ether, the cryptocurrency that powers the Ethereum network.
+Yet one of the most disruptive is Ether, the cryptocurrency that powers the Ethereum network.

-While Bitcoin introduced a new mode of value exchange, Ethereum paved the way to decentralize the world's payment systems.
+While Bitcoin introduced a new mode of value exchange, Ethereum provided a way to decentralize the world's payment systems.
 Nevertheless, Ethereum has some bottlenecks, creating a vacuum that other cryptocurrency projects are racing to fill.

 There have been many attempts by token creators to make the next "Ethereum-killer."
-Solana showed great promise but is often criticized due to its frequent outages and centralized infrastructure.
+Solana showed potential but is often criticized due to its frequent outages and centralized infrastructure.

-Another cryptocurrency, NEAR by NEAR Protocol, is a new favorite for offering many features that ETH 2.0 plans to roll out and then some.
+Another cryptocurrency, NEAR by NEAR Protocol, is an alternative option that offers many of the features of ETH 2.0 and then some.

 This article provides a bird's eye view of NEAR, the problems it solves, and what the token's future looks like.